disnana/DictSQLite/dictsqlite_v2/dictsqlite/docs/MIGRATION_FROM_1.8.8_EN.md

 6) Async migration
    - If you used older async helpers, move to the new awaitable API:

-       # v4.x
+       # current wrapper
        from dictsqlite import AsyncDictSQLite
        async def main():
            db = AsyncDictSQLite(':memory:')
            await db.aset('k', {'x': 1})
            v = await db.aget('k')

-   - If you have synchronous callsites that relied on the pre-v4 wrappers, the v4 async class still provides `get`/`set` sync wrappers, but migrating to awaitable methods is recommended.
+   - If you have synchronous callsites that relied on older wrappers, the async class provided by the current wrapper still provides `get`/`set` sync wrappers, but migrating to awaitable methods is recommended.

 7) Table / namespace usage
    - Use `db.table('other')` to access another table/namespace if your v1 code used multiple tables.